 A New Year’s E-rate Update!

 Happy New Year, E-raters!
-There is so much happening in the E-rate world and the next 77 days wiIl be undoubtedly the busiest in E-rate history.
+There is so much happening in the E-rate world and the next 3 months wiIl be undoubtedly the busiest in E-rate history (yes, I realize I said this last year).
 Please take a minute and read the updates below…

-File your 470 NOW – I know everyone is very focused on the Category 2 eligibility this year, but please don’t forget that you must file a Form 470 for your Category 1 services (Telecommunications services and Internet access) unless they are under a multi-year contract that was competitively bid using a Form 470 in a previous year.
+File 470s NOW! – I know many of you are very focused on the Category 2 procurements this year, but please don’t forget that you must file a Form 470 for your Category 1 services (Telecommunications services and Internet access) unless they are under a multi-year contract that was competitively bid using a Form 470 in a previous year.
 After the 470 is filed, you must accept vendor proposals for at least 28 days, and on the 29th day or later you may file your Form 471 (assuming your contract is signed, unless it’s a MTM service).

-NSLP Data – The October 2014 NSLP Data has not yet been released should be available in mid-late January.
-As soon as I receive it, I’ll send it to the listserve.
+NSLP Data – The October 2015 NSLP Data hopefully will be available in by late January.
+As soon as I receive it, I’ll send it to the listserve

-FY 2013 BEAR Extensions - For those of you who filed invoice deadline extension requests, many of them were granted on December 23 and you should have received an e-mail.
+FY 2014 BEAR Extensions - For those of you who filed invoice deadline extension requests on or before October 28, you should have received an approval e-mail by now.
 If it was approved, you will have 120 days from the notification date to submit your BEAR to USAC.
 To check whether your IDER request was approved, you can look up your FRN number on the FRN Extension Table at http://www.sl.universalservice.org/utilities/FRN_CurFundExt.asp.
 If you FRN is not listed, the IDER was not yet approved.
 You also can call USAC to determine the status at 888-203-8100.

 If you have any questions about any of these issues, please don’t hesitate to contact me at firstname.lastname@example.org.